Enomoto Takeaki: Boshin War and Meiji Restoration

 During the Meiji Restoration, after the surrender of Edo in 1868 during the Boshin War to forces loyal to the Satchō Alliance, Enomoto refused to deliver up his warships, and escaped to Hakodate in Hokkaido with the remainder of the Tokugawa Navy and a handful of French military advisers and their leader Jules Brunet.
 His fleet of eight steam warships was the strongest in Japan at the time.

-Enomoto hoped to create an independent country under the rule of the Tokugawa family in Hokkaidō, but the Meiji government refused to accept partition of Japan.
+Enomoto hoped to create an independent country under the rule of the Tokugawa family in Hokkaido, but the Meiji government refused to accept partition of Japan.
 On 27 January 1869, the Tokugawa loyalists declared the foundation of the Republic of Ezo and elected Enomoto as president.

-The Meiji government forces engaged and defeated Enomoto's forces in the Naval Battle of Hakodate on May 1869.
-Following the Battle of Hakodate on 27 June 1869, the Republic of Ezo collapsed, and Hokkaidō came under the rule of the central government headed by the Meiji Emperor.
+The Meiji government forces engaged and defeated Enomoto's forces in the Naval Battle of Hakodate in May 1869.
+Following the Battle of Hakodate on 27 June 1869, the Republic of Ezo collapsed, and Hokkaido came under the rule of the central government headed by the Meiji Emperor.